If you’ve recently failed your driving test, we feel your pain.

 Obviously there are endless reasons why a learner driver might fail their driving test.

-But whether you want reassurance or ideas of things to work on, the common reasons make for interesting reading.
+But whether you want reassurance or things to work on, the common reasons make for interesting reading.

 In order, the top 10 reasons for UK learners failing the driving test are:

 Learners have to wait a minimum of 10 days before they can book and retake a driving course.
 However, some of the larger test centres have long waiting lists and you could be waiting a while.